Applications to trade at Glastonbury Festival 2020

 We work hard to minimise vehicle movement therefore rather than having masses of delivery vehicles driving around the site, we have a variety of approved wholesalers who are able to supply a wide range of products including chilled and frozen foods, disposables, gas, fruit and vegetables, meat, milk, bread, charcoal, refrigeration and ethical produce.
 These wholesalers deliver to stalls both before and during the Festival, in addition there is an onsite wholesale market which traders can visit on foot to collect supplies.
 Further information will be available as part of the application process.
 Please note we have a strict policy regarding on-site deliveries and we strongly recommend you check the details of our on-site wholesalers before you enter any agreements with a foodservice wholesaler as they may not be allowed on site.

-Your application data will only be used within the Festival office for the purpose of assessing suitability for trading at Glastonbury Festival.
-Email addresses of successful food traders will be passed onto the approved wholesalers to allow the sharing of price lists and other relevant information.
+Your application data will only be used within the Festival office for the purpose of assessing suitability for trading at Glastonbury Festival and will be held by us for a maximum of 7 years.
+Contact details of successful food traders will be passed onto our approved wholesalers to allow the sharing of price lists and other relevant information.
 Your details will not be shared or sold to any third parties.
-If you wish for us to delete your data after the 2019 Festival, please email email@example.com
+If you wish for us to delete your data after the 2020 Festival, please email email@example.com

 I am a healer, how do I apply?